ltran1612/Research_CPS_SupplyChain/README.md

 The location of the related files are:
 1) entry point (main function): src/cli/Main.java
 2) the object that represents the hybrid reasoner: src/asklab/cpsf/CPSClingoReasoner.java

+## Build

+To build, just do:

+    ant cli

+and it will build a jar file to be used as the CLI.